ahmohbati/SecOn/NetworkConfiguration.md

 Prevent Network Manager from starting at next boot:<br>
 <pre><code>sudo mv /etc/init/network-manager.conf /etc/init/network-manager.conf.DISABLED<br>
 </code></pre>
-Next, configure your network interfaces in /etc/network/interfaces.<br>
+Next, configure your network interfaces in `/etc/network/interfaces`.<br>
 <br>
 ####Management interface####
 You'll want a management interface (preferably connected to a dedicated management network) using either DHCP OR <b>preferably</b> static IP.  <br>
 <br>
 ####Sniffing interface(s)####
 You'll want one or more interfaces dedicated to sniffing (no IP address).
-NIC offloading functions such as tso, gso, and gro should be disabled to ensure that Snort/Suricata get an accurate view of the traffic (see <a href='http://blog.securityonion.net/2011/10/when-is-full-packet-capture-not-full.html'><a href='http://blog.securityonion.net/2011/10/when-is-full-packet-capture-not-full.html'>http://blog.securityonion.net/2011/10/when-is-full-packet-capture-not-full.html</a></a>).<br>
+NIC offloading functions such as `tso`, `gso`, and `gro` should be disabled to ensure that Snort/Suricata get an accurate view of the traffic (see <a href='http://blog.securityonion.net/2011/10/when-is-full-packet-capture-not-full.html'><a href='http://blog.securityonion.net/2011/10/when-is-full-packet-capture-not-full.html'>http://blog.securityonion.net/2011/10/when-is-full-packet-capture-not-full.html</a></a>).<br>
 <br>
-####Sample /etc/network/interfaces####
+####Sample `/etc/network/interfaces`####
 <pre><code>auto lo<br>
 iface lo inet loopback<br>
 <br>